Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Application Examples

 Next, we can define a function $M(\cdot)$ on $\mathbf{\bar s}_X$ and consider certain objective functions in filter design.
-To validate the efficacy of polynomial filtering in the MLN framework, we test $h_1(\cdot)$ and $h_2(\cdot)$ for the binary classification problem on the Cleveland Heart Disease Dataset.
+To validate the efficacy of polynomial filtering in the MLG framework, we test $h_1(\cdot)$ and $h_2(\cdot)$ for the binary classification problem on the Cleveland Heart Disease Dataset.
 In this dataset, there are $297$ data points with 13 feature dimensions.
-We directly build a MLN with $N=297$ nodes in each of the $M=13$ layers.
+We directly build a MLG with $N=297$ nodes in each of the $M=13$ layers.
 More specifically, we directly use the labels as $\mathbf{s}$.
 For $h_1(\cdot)$ (AF), we set $a_i\neq 0$ for at least one $i>0$.
 Using MSE as objective function, we apply a greedy algorithm to estimate parameters $\{a_i\}$.
 We limit the highest polynomial order to ${10}$.
 For $h_2(\cdot)$ (APF), we estimate a classification threshold via the mean of $\bar{ \mathbf{s}}_X$ by setting the polynomial order $i=10$.

 We compare our methods with GSP-based method in similar setups as in aforementioned examples.
 The only difference is that we use $\bar{ \mathbf{s}}_X$ in M-GSP and use $\mathbf{s}'=f([ \mathbf{s}_{L}^T\; \mathbf{0}_{\rm UL}^T ]^T)$ in GSP for mapping and classification.
 We also present the results of label propagation and SVM for comparison.
 We randomly split the test and training data for 100 rounds.
-From the results shown in Fig. \ref{cl}, GSP-based and M-GSP based methods exhibit better performance than traditional learning algorithms, particularly when the fraction of training samples is small.
-In general, M-GSP based methods demonstrate superior performance among all methods owing to its strength to extract `multilayer' features.
+From the results shown in Fig. \ref{cl}, GSP-based and M-GSP based methods exhibit better performance than traditional learning algorithms, particularly when the fraction of test samples is large.
+In general, M-GSP based methods demonstrate superior performance among all methods owing to its strength to extract `multilayer' features, {which could potentially benefit semi-supervised classification tasks in IoT systems.}